Not one of these little ones should perish

 Come Home To God

 Today’s Gospel speaks especially to the sinner who has strayed from God.
 It gives us a picture of God Who is unusually approachable.
-It is the picture of God Who goes out looking for the lost sheep.
+It is the picture of God going out to look for the lost sheep.
 God is looking for us to bring us home.

-We must learn that when God goes in search of us and our soul finally gets through, we need no longer be ashamed.
+We must learn that when God goes in search of our soul, and we finally get through, we need no longer be ashamed.
 God does not judge that person sitting in sorrow; rather, He rejoices and takes that soul back home.

 Whenever we start to stray in life and give in to a life of sin.
 We must understand that i God is looking for us to bring us home.